Service Accounts

 - Grant users or groups permission to manage it.

-- Grant app roles to the service account through authorization.
+- Grant app roles to the service account through authorization configuration.

 - Connect upstream credentials for the service account through external credentials.